Directing and writing credits:

 Random observations:

-• Out of all the characters on "Gilmore Girls," I think Jackson's style is closest to my own.
-I would legitmately wear this entire outfit:
+- Out of all the characters on "Gilmore Girls," I think Jackson's style is closest to my own.
+I would legitimately wear this entire outfit:

-• Sookie's picnic lunch is insane.
-It includes multiple cakes and tarts, tiramisu, champagne, four kids of pesto, and the entire basket is an edible pretzel with a goat cheese filling.
+- Sookie's picnic lunch is insane.
+It includes multiple cakes and tarts, tiramisu, champagne, four kinds of pesto, and the entire basket is an edible pretzel with a goat cheese filling.
 YUM.
 Although, it is pretty gross that the pretzel basket is later sitting directly on a park bench.
 I'd still eat it, though.
 I have zero standards.

-• I'm not sure about this because I don't like white wine and am not fancy, but I think it's in bad taste for Emily to leave a bottle of white out on the table during dinner.
+- It seems déclassé for Emily to leave a bottle of white wine out on the table during dinner.
 Why wouldn't her server keep it chilled and refill glasses as needed?
-What does she pay these people for?
+What's next, ice cubes?